f-rams/Social-Media-clone-web-tool--warbler-/README.md

 ## Description

-A web tool that emulates social media boards (e.g. Twitter).
+A web tool that emulates Twitter.